 Difference Between Machine Learning and Deep Learning

 Machine learning and deep learning both fall under the category of artificial intelligence, while deep learning is a subset of machine learning.
-Hence, the differences between machine learning and deep learning are based on the fact that deep learning is a part of machine learning, but machine learning is not necessarily deep learning.
+Therefore, deep learning is a part of machine learning, but it’s different from traditional machine learning methods.

-Machine Learning vs. Deep Learning for Computer Vision
+Overview of Machine Learning vs. Deep Learning Concepts

-If you enjoyed this article and want to know more about machine learning, we recommend you check out the following articles:
+If you want to read more about machine learning, we recommend you the following articles: